qcodespp/qcodespp.github.io/_sources/autoapi/qcodespp/index.rst.txt

 .. py:function:: offline_plotting(folder=None, link_to_default=True, use_thread=True)

    Entry point for qcodespp offline plotting.
-Call qcodespp.offline_plotting() to start the application.
+From CLI: qcodespp offline_plotting.
+From notebooks: qcodespp.offline_plotting().

    Args:
        folder (str): Path (inc relative) to a folder containing the data files to be plotted.